Moving to Westminster: 7 Things to Love About Life in Westminster

 The warm season lasts from June to mid-September, so warm-weather activities are best during this timeframe.
 The average daily temperature during these three months is typically above 79° F.

 Westminster's cold season lasts from mid-November to early March.
-During this time, daily temperatures typically don't rise above 53° F. These months also see a great deal of snow, and excellent opportunities exist for residents to go skiing, snowshoeing, and sledding.
+During this time, daily temperatures typically don't rise above 53° F. These months also see a great deal of snow, and excellent opportunities exist for residents to go skiing, snowshoeing, and sledding, which is one of the many perks of living in Westminster, CO.

 Westminster sees 17 inches of rain per year, and the wet season lasts from April to the end of August.
 There is an 18% chance of precipitation on any given day during these months.